About the Sun

 Dark, cold and whipped by supersonic winds, Neptune is the last of the hydrogen and helium gas giants in our solar system.
 More than 30 times as far from the sun as Earth, the planet takes almost 165 Earth years to orbit our sun.
 In 2011 Neptune completed its first orbit since its discovery in 1846.

 Most of what we know about Neptune is thanks to Voyager 2's 1989 flyby.
 The spacecraft discovered six of Neptune's moons.

 Voyager 2 captured this stunning view of Neptune and its large moon Triton in 1989.

 Discovered in 1930, Pluto was long considered our solar system's ninth planet.
 But after the discovery of similar intriguing worlds deeper in the distant Kuiper Belt, icy Pluto was reclassified as a dwarf planet.
-This new class of worlds may harbor some of the best evidence about the origins our solar system.
+This new class of worlds may offer some of the best evidence about the origins of our solar system.

 About New Horizons

 NASA's New Horizons will be the first spacecraft to visit Pluto and the Kuiper Belt.
 The spacecraft's long journey began in January 2006.
 It will not reach Pluto until 2015.